 West Side Story (2013) and The Sound of Music (2016).
 My favourite stage role ever was as Colonel Pickering in the 2006 production of My Fair Lady.
 I had a ball, and have never had so many nice things said about me on stage.

 TELL ME ABOUT YOUR LONGTIME HOBBY REGARDING MODEL TRAINS.

 I’ve loved trains all my life.
 I started collecting in about 1989 and have never stopped.

 I purchased the apartment opposite the one I live in and, with considerable help, started building a huge layout (it must be about 65m²) which runs through three rooms.

 The emphasis has always been the finest detail and it gives me great pleasure.
 Pure therapy.

 WHAT PLANS FOR THE REST OF THIS YEAR – AND BEYOND?

 Apart from another showing of The Golden Days of Springbok Radio at Tina’s up in Kloof, nothing.
-There’s not a lot available for an actor now approaching the age of 73.
+There’s not a lot available for an actor in his 70s.
 I take it as it comes and give it my best shot.